Honors Carolina offers more than 200 seminars each year designed to stimulate and challenge our brightest students and faculty.

 Interested in Teaching an Honors Carolina Course?

 Faculty members teach Honors Carolina courses as part of their normal teaching load.
 If you are interested in teaching an Honors Carolina course, talk with your department chair and director of undergraduate studies.
-You may wish to review, “What is an Honors Course at Carolina?”
-Honors Carolina associate dean James Leloudis and assistant dean Mitch Prinstein are available to discuss the Honors Carolina program and consult on course design and scheduling issues.
+You may wish to review the “What is an Honors Course at Carolina?” section of our Faculty & Staff Handbook.